25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

      NaN ** 0; // 1
      ```

-   - `Number` object: has properties for numerical constants, such as maximum value, not-a-number, and infinity.
+   - `Number` object: has properties for numerical constants, such as maximum value, not-a-number, and infinity

      ```javascript
      const biggestNum = Number.MAX_VALUE; // ±1.7976931348623157e+308